vnmsklnk/Interpreter-RegEx/docs/Quadtrees.md

 Quadtrees is a library of operations on quadtrees which is used in Matrix Library.

+## Type Quadtree

+Generic implementation of Point-Region Quadtree Data Structure where:
+- Region is an abstraction (immutable) of two-dimensional space;
+    Region may have integer, float or custom coordinates;
+    (implements `IRegion< 'coordinateType >` interface)
+- Content represents quad node data which could be:
+    * Emtpy (no data inside);
+    * Leaf (coordinates point (point in 2D space) associated with value of type 'a);
+    * Nodes (sub-nodes inside the quadtree);
+  _ _ _
+  Content of quadtree is mutable and could be changed explicitly or by inserting new values

+### Fields

+* `Region: IRegion<'c>` - abstraction (immutable) of two-dimensional space.
+* `Content: QuadNode<'c, 't>` - represents quad node data, which could be Empty, Leaf or Nodes.

 ## QuadtreeUtils

 QuadtreeUtils is a module with useful utilities for working with quadtrees.